-Washington has three national parks, plus a number of national historic sites and other federally managed areas.
+There are three national parks in Washington, plus a number of national historic sites and other federally managed areas.

 Washington’s most iconic park, Mount Rainier, is family-friendly and easily accessible from Seattle.
 You’ll find plenty of options for day hikes and comfortable visitors’ centers — basically your no-hassle wilderness experience.
 (Related: Tips for a COVID-era family day trip to Mount Rainier.)